RakshithNM/blog/src/posts/development/workflow.md

 description: "Rundown of my developement workflow, how i launch my development environment, edit code and commit it"
 ---

 This blog post is a rundown of my development workflow.
-The tools, customisations and integrations I have setup to arrive at a workflow that helps me in daily in going about my work.
+The tools, customisations and integrations I have setup to arrive at a workflow that helps me daily in going about my work.

 # TOOLS and INTEGRATIONS within them that power my setup
 * [WARP.DEV](https://www.warp.dev/) - Teminal